-- To address the environmental aspects as well as socio-economic issues from stakeholders' point of view. - Assess any mitigation measures which may be undertaken to minimize any adverse impacts of the proposals under consideration.
+- to address the environmental aspects as well as socio-economic issues from stakeholders' point of view. - Assess any mitigation measures which may be undertaken to minimize any adverse impacts of the proposals under consideration.
 Subsequently,

-Project consultants were carried out a series of stakeholder consultations at different locations of the sub-project.
+Project consultants were carried out a series of stakeholder consultations at different locations of the subproject.

-The schedule of consultations will be well announced by local miking, notices, 3 days prior to the consultations.
-Ensure the presence of project affected people, LGED officials, local officials, public representatives, NGOs, local entrepreneurs, etc in the public consultation meetings.
+The schedule of consultations will be well announced by mike, notices, 3 days prior to the consultations.
+Ensure the presence of project affected people, LGED officials, BIWTA officials (for waterway's subprojects), local officials, public representatives, NGOs, local entrepreneurs, etc. in the public consultation meetings.